Ankit-RV/E-commerce-Sales-Analysis/README.md

 ## Process

-For this analysis, they given the data for the time period 2016-2018.
+They provide the data for the time period 2016-2018.

 For the analysis I created different metrics like sales, customer acquisition, total no. of orders for each year across the different states they serve.
 Using these metrics I identified the top 2 states which show: